FairGrad: Fairness Aware Gradient Descent: Experiments

 In several experiments, we only consider subsets of the baselines due to the limitations of the methods.
-Hence, BiFair was designed to handle binary labels and binary sensitive attributes and thus is not considered for the datasets with more than two sensitive groups or more than two labels.
-Furthermore, we implemented it using the authors code that is freely available online but does not include Accuracy Parity as a fairness measure, thus we do not report results related to this measure for BiFair.
-Similarly, we also implemented FairBatch from the authors code which does not support Accuracy Parity as a fairness measure, thus we also exclude it from the comparison for this measure.
+For instance, BiFair was designed to handle binary labels and binary sensitive attributes and thus is not considered for the datasets with more than two sensitive groups or two labels.
+Furthermore, we implemented it using the authors code that is freely available online but does not include AP as a fairness measure, thus we do not report results related to this measure for BiFair.
+Similarly, we also implemented FairBatch from the authors code which does not support AP as a fairness measure, thus we also exclude it from the comparison for this measure.
 For Constraints, we based our implementation on the publicly available authors library but were only able to reliably handle linear models and thus we do not consider this baseline for non-linear models.
 Finally, for Adversarial, we used our custom made implementation.
 However, it is only applicable when learning non-linear models since it requires at least one hidden layer to propagate its reversed gradient.

+Apart from the common hyper-parameters such as dropout, several baselines come with their own set of hyper-parameters.
+For instance, BiFair has the \textit{inner loop length}, which controls the number of iterations in its inner loop, while Adversarial has the \textit{scaling}, which re-weights the adversarial branch loss and the task loss.
+We provide details of common and approach specific hyper-parameters with their range in Appendix~\ref{app:subsec:baselines}.